We’ve all been in situations in which we’ve been frustrated and had our patience tested.

 - Capture the lessons you learned in a journal or notebook.

-- Meditate on the experience in order to get more clarity, insights or lessons.
+- Meditate on the experience to get more clarity, insights or lessons.

 - Replay the situation in your mind exactly the way you would have liked it to have gone so you can be better prepared next time.